XST-BD/SimpleMP/README.md

 Total more than 150 tests has logged in the test matrix.
 Check ` docs/TEST_MATRIX.md ` for more details.

+## Author

+Main api created by S.M Sadat
+and TUI is being developed by Atia Farha

 ## Future Plan: High-Performance C++ Edition

 A C++ backend is planned using libav*, with: